DanielSSilva/danielssilva.github.io/_posts/2020-06-10-Automating_database_backups_with_Universal_Automation_and_dbatools.md

 ![schedule list](/img/Automating_database_backups_with_Universal_Automation_and_dbatools/schedule_list.png)

-With this, we have our backup script running everyday at 10am and 6pm, without us having to remember that we need to execute the script.
+With this, we have our backup script running everyday at 10 am and 6 pm, without us having to remember that we need to execute the script.

 # Viewing jobs executions and results